computational-musicology/computational-musicology.github.io/journal-club.md

 title: "Journal Club"
 ---
 ## Join the meetings
+The Journal Clubs are monthly online meetings in which we discuss a recent paper relevant to the field of Computational Musicology.
+The meetings are supposed to not last longer than 2 hours.

 You can join our monthly journal clubs here: [https://epfl.zoom.us/j/300517233](https://epfl.zoom.us/j/300517233).
 The next date is **May 23rd, 2019, 4 p.m.
 (GMT)**.
-If you want to participate in further discussions on Computational Musicology, feel free to contact us via our [Google Group](https://groups.google.com/forum/#!forum/computational-musicology).
+If you want to participate in further discussions on Computational Musicology, feel free to join our [Google Group](https://groups.google.com/forum/#!forum/computational-musicology).

 ## Readings
 The following papers have been or will be discussed in our monthly journal club.